 Article 1: The General Assembly

 The President chairs the General Assembly.
-The Secretary-General is responsible for keeping the minutes, which must be approved by the Executive Board not later than 30 days after the General Assembly.
+The Secretary General is responsible for keeping the minutes, and must be approved by the Executive Board.
 The minutes must contain the agenda of the General Assembly and include the results of any resolutions and elections and must be made available to all members.

 At all General Assemblies, each member with voting rights shall have one (1) vote.
 Voting can be effected by a show of hands, by the use of ballot forms or electronically, as decided by the Board or the Chairperson of the General Assembly